Will Smith’s ‘Emancipation’ draws mixed reviews

-Critics are now weighing in on Will Smith’s slave drama “Emancipation,” which is the first film project from the star following the infamous slap at the Oscars in March.
+(KTLA) — Critics are weighing in on Will Smith’s slave drama “Emancipation,” which is the first film project from the star following the infamous slap at the Oscars in March.

 Smith plays Peter, an enslaved man who flees from plantation owners who nearly kill him.
 According to the synopsis, the movie is inspired by “the 1863 photos of ‘Whipped Peter,’ taken during a Union Army medical examination, that first appeared in Harper’s Weekly.”